 zw=4(cos(π3+π6)+isin(π3+π6))zw=4\left(\cos\left(\frac{\pi}{3}+\frac{\pi}{6}\right)+i\sin\left(\frac{\pi}{3}+\frac{\pi}{6}\right)\right) =4(cosπ2+isinπ2)=4i=4\left(\cos\frac{\pi}{2}+i\sin\frac{\pi}{2}\right)=4i

-Complex numbers are used to solve polynomial equations, describe rotations and oscillations, and model systems in engineering and physics.
-They appear in AC circuits, signal processing, control theory, and quantum mechanics.
+Complex numbers are not just a formal trick.
+They solve polynomial equations and describe rotations and oscillations, appearing in AC circuits, signal processing, control theory, and quantum mechanics whenever both magnitude and angle matter.

 Need help with a problem?